ATC Crossrail - All hands to the pump

-Dave Harris, Project Engineer at L.B.
+Mat Holland, Head of Engineering at L.B.
 Foster Rail Technologies (Europe) leads the team behind the new product development.
 He explains: “ATC adopted a ‘belt and braces’ approach to friction management, with both on-board and track side solutions working together to deliver best in class performance.

 “Our high capacity PROTECTOR® IV solution has been re-engineered to meet these exacting specifications.
 Whereas our standard wall-mounted solution has a capacity of 80 litres; this new specification is to accommodate 230+ litres of grease or KELTRACK®.
 That’s an increase of nearly 300 per cent.